TORS OF DARTMOOR

 Inclined Plane Tor, Swell Tor Stack

-But in his Guide, Crossing affords no description of Crip Tor, and Hemery only refers to the farm.
-Mike Brown, in his Gazetteer places it south-east of Swell, and there is evidence of this position being favoured on the Tithe Map for the Parish of Walkhampton.
-Much has been plundered by the extensive quarrying of the hill but the outcrop, often attributed to Swell Tor, is the likelier candidate for Crip Tor.
+In his Guide, WC affords no description of Crip Tor whatsoever, and Eric Hemery only refers to the farm.
+Mike Brown, in his 1985 Gazetteer, places it south-east of Swell Tor, and this supports the position of the Tithe Map interpretation for the Parish of Walkhampton.
+Whilst much of this tor has been plundered by the extensive quarrying of the hillside there remains a tor remnant, often considered part of Swell Tor and known to some as Swell Tor Stack, this being perhaps the likelier candidate for Crip Tor.
+It is very prominent, especially when seen from the Foggin Tor direction.
+It is a miracle that a natural outcrop still survives here after the surrounding tors of Swell and Foggin were decimated by the industry.

 icon